heroims/ZYQPhotoBrowser/README.md

 browser.rightArrowSelectedImage = [UIImage imageNamed:@"PhotoBrowser_customArrowRightSelected.png"];
 ```

 If you want to use custom actions, set the actionButtonTitles array with the titles for the actionSheet.
-Then, implement the photoBrowser:didDismissActionSheetWithButtonIndex:photoIndex: method, from the IDMPhotoBrowser delegate
+Then, implement the photoBrowser:didDismissActionSheetWithButtonIndex:photoIndex: method, from the ZYQPhotoBrowser delegate

 ``` objective-c
 browser.actionButtonTitles = @[@"Option 1", @"Option 2", @"Option 3", @"Option 4"];